Yuqing-Liuu/Credit_Risk_Analysis_of_Counterparty/Chapter 2 – Research on Relevant  Theories.md

 $$

 In this framework, the firm’s future default risk is determined jointly by asset volatility and market value.
 By substituting the relevant parameters, the model provides a forward-looking indicator of credit exposure.
 Combining this with the anticipated default probability, the KMV model yields the firm’s credit-risk efficiency, offering a quantitative reference for empirical evaluation.

-Therefore, in this study, the KMV model serves as the foundational framework for assessing counterparty credit risk.
-By integrating dynamic simulation and parameter calibration, it provides a realistic measurement of firms’ default probabilities, supporting effective risk management and regulatory analysis.